P10911004-NPUST/rice_heat-stress/markdown/RNeasy_Micro_Kit.md

 4. The drill of the TissueLyser instrument should be pre-cold, by inserting it into the liquid nitrogen.
 5. Take out the eppendorf and powderize the tissue with the TissueLyser instrument (this step is extremely important to yield high quantity and quality of RNA, and this step also should be finished as quick as possible).
 6. Add <b style='color: darkorange'>350 &micro;L Buffer RLT mixture</b> into the eppendorf and immediately vortex to homogenize the buffer and the powderized tissue (10-15 secs)
-7. Now we had obtained the ***raw lysate***.
-Place the eppendorf on ice to inhibit enzymatic activity of the lysate (if you have many samples to work with).
+7. Now we obtained the <b style='color: violet'>raw lysate</b>.
+Place the eppendorf on ice to inhibit enzymatic activity of the lysate.

 ### Collect the lysate supernatant
-8. Centrifuge the raw lysate (3 mins, 15000 rpm).
+8. Centrifuge the raw lysate ( 3 mins, 15000 rpm ).
 9. Carefully take the centrifuged lysate supernatant to a new eppendorf, and then place on ice.
 10. Add <b style='color: darkorange'>350 &micro;L 70% EtOH</b> into the sample, mix well with pipetting. <i><b style='color: red'>DO NOT centrifuge</b></i>.
 Proceed to the next step immediately.